DaoChaShao/py-st-ml-cnn-cat-n-dog/README.md

 ---
 This project uses the [Cat and Dog dataset](https://www.kaggle.com/datasets/tongpython/cat-and-dog) from Kaggle to train and evaluate a Convolutional Neural Network (CNN).
 The dataset contains images of cats and dogs, suitable for binary classification tasks and deep learning experiments.
+This repository contains a Streamlit application for training, testing, and visualizing a Convolutional Neural Network (CNN) for binary image classification (Cats vs Dogs).
+It supports a full workflow from data preprocessing to model evaluation and single image prediction.

 **DATA DESCRIPTION**
 ---